onflow/ccf/ccf_specs.md

 ## Status of this Document

-This document is an ABRIDGED DRAFT.
-To simplify initial review of the most important aspects, some verbose content was initially left out.
-Omitted content relies on prior revision not changing and is being added after each set of prior revisions is reviewed.
+This document is a DRAFT.

 ## Copyright Notice